 Well… Starting a photo booth business can make that a reality for you!

 I’m not promising you’ll get rich off this idea or that it’s a piece of cake.
-Everything good in life takes hard work.

-Well that’s how we did it!
+Well, that’s how we did it!

-We started our photo booth business a few years ago after making our own DIY setup.
+We started our photo booth business a few years ago after making our own DIY booth.
 With little effort in our first official year we 12X our revenue and easily paid back what we put into it.
 In our second year we 2X our revenue from the year before and now we’re on track to do it again.